-There is lot to be said for selling smaller art prints.
-They are cheap to produce, low risk, and take advantage of the shoppers impulse.
+There is a lot to be said for selling small prints.
+They are cheap to produce, low risk, and take advantage of the shopper’s impulse.

-No one casually buys a print for hundreds of dollars, they do for $15 or $20.
-For most artists limiting their art prints to A3 (420mm x 297mm) or below makes commercial sense.
+No one casually buys a print for hundreds of dollars, but they do for $15 or $20.
+For most artists limiting their art prints to A3 (420mm x 297mm) in size, or below, makes commercial sense.

 Limited Edition or Open Edition Prints?

 Do you sell more and charge less, or sell less and charge more?
 That’s the dilemma we all face.
 Is it better to stay exclusive or sell to the masses?